-Let's make the most of North Carolina's new opioid resources.
+saving lives from preventable death: funding opportunity for opioid planning let's make the most of north carolina's new opioid resources

-Dogwood Health Trust is requesting proposals from counties, municipalities, or the Eastern Band of Cherokee Indians located in our 18-county service region in Western North Carolina, including the Qualla Boundary, that would like to conduct opioid-related collaborative planning in their communities in advance of the distribution of proceeds from the historic \$26 billion national opioid settlement agreement announced on July 21, 2021.
+Dogwood Health Trust is requesting proposals from counties and municipalities located in our service region in Western North Carolina that have not previously received opioid planning funding from Dogwood Health Trust and would like to conduct opioid-related collaborative planning in their communities aligned with the distribution of proceeds from the national opioid settlement agreement announced on July 21, 2021.

-Each opioid planning grant will provide up to \$300,000 per year for up to two years to support collaborative planning projects between counties, municipalities, or tribal nations and 501(c)(3) organizations and other community partners that align with the strategies listed in the North Carolina Memorandum of Agreement (NC MOA) announced by the NC Department of Justice and the NC Association of County Commissioners in April of 2021.
+Each opioid planning grant will provide up to \$300,000 per year for up to two years to support collaborative planning projects between counties, municipalities, or tribal nations and 501(c)(3) organizations and other community partners that align with the strategies listed in the North Carolina Memorandum of Agreement (NC MOA) executed by the NC Department of Justice and the NC Association of County Commissioners.